Data Connections

 GAO Oversight of Specific Laws

-GAO reports reference specific public laws and U.S. Code sections.
+GAO reports reference specific public laws.
 Matching these to legislation reveals which laws have been subject to the most government accountability scrutiny.

 gao_reports legislation